Doorbuster

-In economics, a doorbuster or door crasher deal is an offer that is handed out early into the business's opening hours; this offer almost always is promoting a good in limited supply.
+In retail, a doorbuster or door crasher deal is an offer that is handed out early into the business's opening hours; this offer almost always is promoting a good in limited supply.
 These deals are designed to attract large numbers of shoppers into the business.

 Description

 A typical doorbuster deal is an item or selection of items that is given a special discount price for a limited amount of time or in a limited quantity.
 This offer is referred to as a doorbuster in reference to literal incidents in which doors were broken down by a flood of people struggling to get the goods before they sold out.
 Doorbuster deals are usually employed on major shopping days, such as Black Friday and Boxing Day.

 An unfair practice of "doorbusting" consists in advertising great deals on products despite possessing a low quantity in stock ("while quantities last" as it may be advertised in small prints) in order to lure customers in the store to buy other regular-priced products when the discounted ones run out.

 Because a doorbuster can result in massive crowds and long lines it is only natural for some disturbances to arise.
 In November 2008, a crowd of 2,000 waiting for the 5 am opening of a doorbuster event at a Walmart in New York broke the sliding-glass doors out of impatience and the following stampede of the crowd rushing in the store fatally injured a store employee.